Christian-K9/Wizard101/README.md

 # Wizard101
  Wizard101 Automated Scripts

+have python3 installed
-install the following:
+install the following on command prompt:
 -pyautogui
 -opencv-python
 -numpy
 -keyboard
 -imagesearch

+Spells Must Be in "Spell_Folder" File
+    -If not Spells can be found on https://wiki.wizard101central.com

-resolution of screen must be 1024x768 must be standing in front of enemy
+resolution of screen must be 1024x768

-have python3 installed
+Screen Must Be At Max Brightness

+aot_farm.py rules:
+    -must have all spells your using in "Spell_Folder" File -must start by standing in front of enemies

+loremaster_farm.py rules:
+    -must have all spells your using in "Spell_Folder" File -must start by standing in front of sigil
+    -must use 2 sharpened blades followed by an alternate buffer such as "frenzy"